Allowing Space to Grieve the Childhood Loss of the Authentic Self

 Impact of Childhood Trauma in the Body

-Adverse Childhood Experiences (ACE) study has shone a light on the connection between early childhood trauma and chronic health problems.
+Because the Autonomic Nervous System impacts all other body systems, a biology of trauma will have a ripple effect in our bodies.
+The Adverse Childhood Experiences (ACEs) study has shone a connection between early childhood trauma and chronic health problems.

-Some of the ways we can see the impacts of adverse childhood experiences, include in the emergence of some of the following health-related conditions:
+The impact of ACEs can manifest in the emergence of some of the following health-related conditions:

 - Heart disease